jgori-ouistiti/CoopIHC/docs/guide/agents.rst

-You define a new agent is by subclassing the ``BaseAgent`` class.
+You define a new agent by subclassing the ``BaseAgent`` class.
 For example, we can create an agent which goes with the task that we just defined.
-The agent has a ``'goal'`` state to indicate how much it wants ``'x'`` to be, and its available actions are [-1,+0,+1].
+The agent has a ``'goal'`` state to indicate the value for ``'x'`` that it wants to achieve, and its available actions are [-1,+0,+1].
 How these actions are chosen depends on the policy of this agent, which is here instantiated with an ``ExamplePolicy`` (more on this below).

 .. literalinclude:: ../../coopihc/agents/ExampleUser.py
     :linenos: